 Although electronic locks generally have a higher up-front cost than traditional keys, they completely eliminate the need for rekeying and significantly minimize the need for ongoing maintenance.
 Locks also do not need to be installed and reinstalled in the event of a missing key or a break in.

-Types of Locks Available
+Types of Electronic Door Locks Available

 There are a few different types of locks available, ranging from traditional key to wired electronic locks.
 As you move down the list of options, the access control functionality increases.
 For example, mechanical locks are the least expensive option to install, but also provide very little access control.
 Wired solutions provide a lot of access control options, but also have a higher cost of ownership.